 6. Matthew 5:17-20

-Don't assume I intend to abolish scripture.
+Don't assume I intend to abolish scripture because I point out ignorance and irrationality found in scripture.
 I don't intend to abolish scripture.
 I intend to fulfill scripture's apocalyptic expectations.
-Because the truth is until scripture's apocalyptic expectations are met, those who have become delusional by believing scripture will never be free of even the smallest or absurd details of the law.
-So, whether you practice and teach scripture's wisdom or reject it you can attain a certain measure of lasting peace accordingly.
-But unless your intellectual integrity exceeds that of those who believe and teach that scripture is God's Word, you certainly won't find any measure of lasting peace.
+Because the truth is until scripture's apocalyptic expectations are met, those who have become bound by their belief in scripture will never be free of even the smallest details of the law.
+So, whether you practice and teach scripture's wisdom or reject it you can obtain a certain measure of enlightened understanding - accordingly.
+But unless your intellectual integrity exceeds that of those who believe and teach that scripture is God's Word, you certainly won't find any measure of enlightened understanding.

 NIV - "Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
 Therefore anyone who sets aside one of the least of these commands and teaches others accordingly will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven.
 For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven.